 “Today’s the big day, brother!”
 Gerard said, slapping my back in an entirely unwelcome way.

 It was at times like these that I thought of my mother.
 How I missed her!
 She always had a patient ear for me, ever since I was a little boy.
-I would return home to the hearth every night to tell her about my life, all the pleasant times out in the meadows alone, away from the insults delivered by my peers for the state of my physical body, a body which deteriorated further into fatness as the years passed and I exited childhood.
-The pleasant times grew fewer and the storm clouds multiplied with the advance of time, and yet at the end of my day, my mother always had a smile for me and a sweet pastry freshly baked in the stone of the hearth.
+I would return home to the hearth every night to tell her about my life, all the pleasant times out in the meadows alone, away from the insults delivered by my peers for the state of my physical body, a body which deteriorated further into rotundity as the years passed and I exited childhood.
+The pleasant times grew fewer and the storm clouds multiplied with the advance of time, and yet at the end of my day, my mother always had for me two things: a smile and a sweet pastry freshly baked in the stone of the hearth.

 She had been my sanctuary, and she was gone!
 I had been left to pick up the pieces with a cold father and a brother whose mere existence rubbed my nose in the fact that I was a letdown.

 “Big day for what?”
 I barked.
 “This is no honour, this grant of Knighthood.
 I did not earn it.
 I still have yet to pass any of the tests, yet here I am, being Knighted.”